 Is itching during pregnancy normal?
 Everyone itches.
 It just happens.
-Sometimes you have a skin irritation, sometimes it’s a pesky mosquito that gets to you, and other times it’s something more serious.
-Intrahepatic cholestasis of pregnancy (or ICP) is a condition that affects the liver function of expectant mothers.
-And if you’re wondering what this has to do with severe itching, we’ve got the scoop on ICP.
+Sometimes you have skin irritation, sometimes it’s a pesky mosquito that gets to you, and other times it’s something more serious.
+Intrahepatic cholestasis of pregnancy (or ICP, commonly called cholestasis) is a condition that affects the liver function of pregnant people.

-As the name implies, this is a condition that impacts pregnant women.
+As the name implies, this is a condition that impacts people who are pregnant.
 ICP causes the normal flow of bile to slow down.
-This can result in a build up of bile acids in the blood.
+This can result in a build-up of bile acids in the blood.

-While it’s no secret that you need a liver, you may not know exactly what it does.
 Your liver is in charge of chemical level regulation.
 After making a hasty exit from the stomach and intestines, blood moves to the liver.
-This is where your body breaks down medications you may take, converts excess glucose for storage, regulates amino acids, processes hemoglobin, and so, so, much more.
-According to Johns Hopkins Medicine, the liver serves over 500 vital functions!
+This is where your body breaks down medications you may take, converts excess glucose for storage, regulates amino acids, processes hemoglobin, and much more.
+According to Johns Hopkins Medicine, the liver serves over 500 vital functions.

-What Are the Signs and Symptoms of Intrahepatic Cholestasis of Pregnancy?
+Signs and Symptoms of Intrahepatic Cholestasis of Pregnancy

-This may start with itching on the palms of the hands and spread to other areas.
+This may start with itchiness on the palms of the hands and the soles of the feet, and spread to other areas.
 Along with itching, it’s also possible to develop jaundice with this type of liver disease.
 Jaundice causes a noticeable yellowing of the skin or whites of the eyes.
-Other symptoms include:
+Other symptoms may include:

 - Pain in the upper right area of the abdomen (where the liver is located),